kadyb/lakesTemp/README.md

 - `vector/lakes.gpkg` - extent of 4 sample lakes (Drawsko, Ełckie, Gopło, Łebsko)

 ## Reproduction
+1. Open the `geomorph_clustering.Rproj` project file in [RStudio](https://rstudio.com/).
+2. Create a JavaScript object with coordinates using `01_create_features.R` that will be used in Google Earth Engine.
+3. Download reflectance data from Google Earth Engine using `02_Landsat8_SR_download.js` (Surface Reflectance) and `02_Landsat8_TOA_download.js` (Top-of-Atmosphere Reflectance).
+You must use the coordinates from the `pointsFeatures.txt` file.
+4. Download data from hydrological stations (water temperature) using `04_hydro_process.R`.
+5. The main part of the analysis was done in the `05_analysis.R` script.
+It includes training of LM and RF models and validation of all LM, RF, LST and LST-L2 models.
+6. `06_LST_calibration.R` was used to compare calibration methods for the LST-L2 product using empirical data.
+7. Entire satellite scenes for spatial prediction can be downloaded using script `07_download_scene.js`.
+8. Prediction using LM or RF model can be done with script `08_predict.R` for individual lakes or the entire scene.
+The `{terra}` package was used to process the raster data.

+The algorithm to generate the LST product developed by [Ermida et al. (2020)](https://www.mdpi.com/2072-4292/12/9/1471/htm) is available in the Google Earth Engine repository: https://code.earthengine.google.com/?accept_repo=users/sofiaermida/landsat_smw_lst

 ## Results
 The results of this research are saved in `results` folder: